esslam-ashour/uchifinals/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the project_license.
+Distributed under the MIT license.
 See `LICENSE.txt` for more information.

 <!-- CONTACT -->
 ## Contact